 This branding approach is more like a visit to the salon - same you, just sharper and more modern.
 Sometimes, small tweaks and a bit of restraint can be more effective than a makeover.

-If you feel your current brand is working for your company and you want to remain recognizable to your existing customer base, a brand refresh can give your company an updated, fresher feel without the need for total overhaul.
+If you feel your current brand is working for your company and you want to remain recognizable to your existing customer base, a good brand refresh can give your company an updated, fresher feel without the need for total overhaul.

-Generally, a brand refresh will be centered around your existing visual elements – building on a recognizable image but giving it a fresher feel.
+Generally, a brand refresh will be centered around your existing visual elements - building on a recognizable image but giving it a fresher feel.
 For example, Mastercard’s subtle logo revamp is a great example of a highly successful brand refresh.
 Leading design firm Pentagram took the brand’s iconic 1990s red-and-yellow circle design and updated it with circles that were sleeker, smoother and more minimalist.
-It thus created a logo better suited to today’s digital apps, while still retaining the brand’s instantly-recognizable colour palette and contours.
+It thus created a logo design better suited to today’s digital apps, while still retaining the brand’s instantly-recognizable colour palette and contours.

 Here’s a hot tip: to ensure thorough implementation of your brand identity update, rely on Templafy’s document management software to automatically update your internal documents, and incentivize your team members to scan the workspace for any traces of the old logo on physical office paraphernalia.